 Maskmaster: Today’s the day that Jacques Plante decided that he’d had enough.
 It was in 1959, of course, that Andy Bathgate of the New York Rangers vengefully shot a puck that cut the Montreal goaltender’s face.
 Blood stanched, wounds stictched, Plante said he’d only return to the ice under the protection of the mask he’d been wearing in practice.
 Canadiens’ coach Toe Blake didn’t like it, but he agreed; the New York fans sang “For He’s A Jolly Good Fellow” as Plante regained the net.
-Showing here, on the anniversary, is Nadine Arsenault’s vivid hand-embroidered thread-and-textile portrait of Montreal’s iconic trailblazer.
-A Toronto editorial designer and illustrator, Arsenault exhibits her hockey portfolio at www.nadine.design.
+Showing here, on the anniversary, is Nadine Arseneault’s vivid hand-embroidered thread-and-textile portrait of Montreal’s iconic trailblazer.
+A Toronto editorial designer and illustrator, Arseneault exhibits her hockey portfolio at www.nadine.design.